The Modern Witch Tarot has 78 youthful, contemporary cards with illustrations of all kinds of women, femmes, and the gender fluid.

 The Eternal Tarot is an elegant and esoteric deck of 78 cards based around Gnosticism and Ancient Egypt.
 The cards are numbered 1 - 78 and have illustrations in a modernised style of classic Egyptian art, with each scene contained inside a cartouche.

 The Ethereal Visions Tarot has 78 Rider-Waite-based cards, created in the Art Nouveau style of Mucha, Klimt and Moser.
-When printed, the deck will be fully-illustrated and highlighted with gold foil.
+Now in print as an 80-card, gilded edition, the Ethereal Visions Illuminated Tarot.

 The Etruscan Tarot is a historically-themed art deck, based on the culture, civilisation, and mystical beliefs of the ancient Etruscans, a pre-Roman tribe who lived in what is now modern day Italy.